scuzzydude/asimov/asimov.md

 Figure 3 - Nikola Tesla\'s Wardenclyffe wireless station, located in Shoreham, New York, seen in 1904

 There are museums dedicated to Nikola Tesla.
-There is one at the Tesla Science Center at Wardenclyffe, New York.
+There is one called the Tesla Science Center at Wardenclyffe, New York.
 This institution was crowdfunded to the tune of \$1.3 million with an additional donation of \$1 million by Elon Musk.
-The centerpiece of the lab was a 186 foot tower and cupola, Tesla used for experiments in wireless communication and power transmission.
-In a recurring theme, Tesla failed to meet his mortgage payments, the property was foreclosed upon and the tower demolished.
+The centerpiece of the lab was a 186-foot tower and cupola, Tesla used for experiments in wireless communication and power transmission.
+In a recurring theme, Tesla failed to meet his mortgage payments, the property was foreclosed, and the tower demolished.
 The museum bought the property and is renovating the site and rebuilding the tower.

 After his death, Tesla's nephew had all his work product and belongings packed up and shipped to his native Serbia, and there is a museum in Belgrade.
 This is appropriate, his family had the right to dispose of his property and Serbia certainly has every right to be proud of their native son.
-However, Nikola Tesla was a proud naturalized citizen on the United States, and might be the very prototypical Immigrant American Engineer.
+However, Nikola Tesla was a proud naturalized citizen on the United State and might be the very prototypical Immigrant American Engineer.
 The H-1B visa should be called the Tesla visa -- there is no better model immigrant engineer than Nikola Tesla.

 Now, before I throwdown my challenge, I need to admit my own hypocrisy.
 I have been known to name things after geniuses, without any expectation that my creations live up to that level.
 It's more about inspiration that name of a genius confers.
 Tesla the car does inspire, and maybe the inspiration of genius is more important than the facts.
 However, in the case of Nikola Tesla, the facts are the inspiration, and I think it is important that the world remembers the true facts of Tesla's life.

-I believe that the challenge of creating scoot for physical artwork is primary social -- getting people to accept that that the works of genius, especially past masterpieces, and not property and belong to humanity and not individuals.
+I believe that the challenge of creating scoot for physical artwork is primary social -- getting people to accept that that the works of genius, especially masterpieces, are not property and belong to humanity and not individuals.
 Sure, there's a bunch of legal work, but it's well within the scope that can be funded through seeding.
 I think the biggest legal challenge will be wealthy supporters trying to avoid capital gains, but I do not think The Foundation should participate in that directly.
-However property contracts and contracts that specify proportional responsibility and liability exist already, scoot of artwork is just a modification of those contracts to complement a digital token system.
+Property contracts and contracts that specify proportional responsibility and liability exist already, scoot of artwork is just a modification of those contracts to complement a digital token system.

 Scoot-of-Agency (SOA) and Pre-Agency Scoot (PAS) are very complex, and may require decades of experimentation to figure out what are the best ways to create a legacy of genius and also protect artists rights and income potential in the present.
-However, these occur while the artists is alive and has choices, and there are plenty of rich artists who can afford lawyers to pave the way.
+However, these occur while an artists is alive and has choices, and there are plenty of rich artists who can afford lawyers to pave the way.

 Post-Agency Scoot (PAG) is a different matter.
 How to create an organization, which may or may not have income, which sole purpose is the appreciation of a dead human, after his or her Intellectual Property rights have expired, seems like a level of complexity that might take decades of legal work when you are paying an army of attorneys by the hour.
-Or, you find a real smart one, it might take him a week and a half.
+Or you find a real smart one, it might take him a week and a half.
 I believe genius exists in every profession, even the legal one.

-Elon Musk has access to an army of attorneys who when he says jump, they say, "With how many watts of force and at what vector, Elon?"
+Elon Musk has access to an army of attorneys.
+When he says jump, they say, "With how many Newtons of force and at what vector, Elon?"

 That is my challenge, for Elon Musk to create a Post-Agency Scoot for Nikola Tesla.[^27] Maybe this becomes a wrapper organization around the existing museums, and I hope that it would re-create Tesla's Colorado Springs Lab as a learning center for children.[^28]

 I think that this **scoot** should award the Tesla Prize.
 The Tesla prize should go to the greatest engineering accomplishment of the year that benefits humanity in the spirt of Nikola Tesla.
-Scoot have no means to distribute income, but the scootee can create a fixed dilution and the reward will continue to increase in values as long as the appreciation of Nikola Tesla's genius continues to grow.
+Scoot have no means to distribute income, but the scootee can award a dilution and the reward will continue to increase in values as long as the appreciation of Nikola Tesla's genius continues to grow.

 There are rumors that both Edison and Tesla were up for the Nobel prize in physics, but because of their feud, the Nobel committee declined to award it to either man.
 Besides his alternating current work, which was truly monumental, Tesla did pioneering work in radio, X-Rays, automation, robotic and even what would later become atomic physics.